phoenixframework/phoenix/D_controllers.md

 end
 ```

+The first line below the module definition invokes the `__using__/1` macro of the `Phoenix.Controller` module, which imports some useful modules.

+The second line `plug :action` has been recently added with the 0.5.0 release of Phoenix. `plug/1` is a macro defined in the `Plug.Builder` module of the Elixir Plug middleware framework.
+It's purpose is to insert a new piece of middleware into the stack of middlewares which will be executed, in order, during a request cycle.
+Here, it is inserting `:action` which handles dispatching to the correct controller module and function (in other words, the action) according to the routes defined in the router.

-This gives us the index action to display the Phoenix welcome page associated with the default route Phoenix gives us in the router.
+In addition, the `PageController` gives us the index action to display the Phoenix welcome page associated with the default route Phoenix defines in the router.
 It also gives us generic actions to handle 404 Page not Found and 500 Internal Error responses.

 ###Actions
 Controller actions are just functions.
 We can name them anything we like as long as they follow Elixir's  naming rules.
 The only requirement we need to be sure to fulfill is that the action name matches a route defined in the router.